PR presents a company favourably, but is also a vital stage in marketing.

 Advertising is far from dead.
 But it generally serves to highlight availability and usability of the product once it has been introduced through PR.
 Ideally, PR and advertising work hand in hand.
 PR is the best tool to introduce new products, followed by advertising to stimulate sales.

 We have been involved in the PR industry for years and can achieve good exposure worth many times the cost of equivalent advertising space.
-In a recent product release campaign we achieved editorial coverage worth, in column inches, over £67,000 for a spend of £11,000.
-Much of it was written by us and so delivered the precise desired message.

 Building a reputation, or salvaging a reputation, is more challenging, but an area where we can help.
 In the event of a looming PR disaster, external help is almost vital.

 PR has been described a 'a lever long enough to move the world'.
-It has everything to do with the power of an idea.